ekiefl/pooltool/docs/resources/custom_physics.md

 1. Contains a method named `solve`.
 1. Inherits from the core model.

+Additionally, it must be an attrs class[^attrs] and it must have

+[^attrs]: Pooltool requires that all the resolver models are [attrs](https://www.attrs.org/en/stable/) classes.
+If you've never used attrs before, stick close to the example and you'll have no problems.

-The call signature of your `solve` method and the core model from which you inherit will depend on the event class for which you're developing a model.
+The call signature of your `solve` method and the core model from which you inherit will depend on the event class you're developing a model for.

 Since I'm developing a ball-cushion model, I'll refer to `pooltool/physics/resolve/ball_cushion/core.py` for this information.
 Below is the required call signature for my `solve` method: